jessewei/jupyter_nodejs/README.md

 This repository is jupyter for data science

 This one contain feature is many programing language kernel , IPython3 (python2.7.9), IJulia, IRkernel, IGo, IScala, Bash, Redis kernel, IJavascript.
 Distribution of python is anaconda-2.1.0, this distribution is the latest version of using python2.

 The demo notebook include [IBM Watson service](https://console.ng.bluemix.net/) laboratory.
+Included utilites are,
+- Node.js: json-query
+- Python: wordcloud

 ## Description
 ### Docker Installation :